 This one pan dinner comes together in right around 30 minutes.
 Here's how to make it:

 Step 1: Sear the Salmon

 Start by blotting the salmon with a paper towel, and then seasoning the flesh with salt and pepper.
 Next, heat the oil in a large oven-safe skillet (such as a cast iron) over medium-high.
 Place the salmon fillets in the skillet and cook for two minutes on each side--just long enough to get a nice, golden sear.
 (The salmon will finish cooking in the oven, so don't worry if it's still raw in the center.)

 Lower the heat to medium, and add the butter to the skillet.
 Once the butter melts, add the shallots and garlic, and cook until soft, about 3 minutes.
 Next, stir in the orzo, salt, and pepper, and let the orzo cook until it's lightly toasted, about 2 minutes.

 Step 3: Deglaze the Pan

 Deglaze the pan with either a dry white wine (such as pinot grigio) or a mix of vinegar and broth.
 I suggest either sherry vinegar, white wine vinegar, or champagne vinegar for best results.
-Mix 2 Tbsp of vinegar with 3 Tbsp of chicken or vegetable broth, and pour it into the skillet.
+Mix 2 tablespoon of vinegar with 3 tablespoon of chicken or vegetable broth, and pour it into the skillet.
 Cook the wine (or vinegar mixture) for about 2 minutes, or until most of the liquid reduces.